 — Sleeping pills are only recommended for short periods of time, not long term.
 These drugs may have significant side effects such as memory loss, sleep walking, and fall. s Long term use also covers up the real reason for the insomnia, which could be a medical problem like sleep apnea, which may contribute to high blood pressure, heart disease, and diabetes. see The Sleep-Diabetes Connection.
 Long term use can also cause worsening of depression. see the article "10 things the sleep-aid industry won't tell you"

-5. Don't Overuse Over The Counter (OTC) Medications That Degranulate Mast Cells: Avoid aspirin or other Nsaids (non-steroidal anti-inflammatories) if they cause heartburn, stomach upset or other reactions (e.g. tinnitis, facial flushing, heart palpitations).
-In particular, avoid high dose nsaids after an intermediate to long term course (more than 3 weeks) of oral corticosteroids.
-The cascade of inflammatory mediator release from mast cells caused by nsaids may not stop if one has a degree of adrenal insufficiency from the corticosteroids.
-(This apparently is what precipitated my mast cell activation disorder.)
+5. Don't Overuse Over The Counter (OTC) Medications That Degranulate Mast Cells and Inflame the Gut – Especially all NSAIDS: Avoid aspirin or other Nsaids (non-steroidal anti-inflammatories) if they cause heartburn, stomach upset or other reactions (e.g. tinnitis, facial flushing, heart palpitations).
+In particular, avoid high dose nsaids soon after an intermediate to long term course (more than 3 weeks) of oral corticosteroids.
+The cascade of inflammatory mediator release from mast cells caused by nsaids may not stop if one has a degree of adrenal insufficiency from the corticosteroids. (which is apparently what precipitated my mast cell activation disorder.)